ISU-MolPhyl/EEOB563/schedule.md

     * Post at least one comment question in the reading-discussion channel on Slack and answer/comment on another post.
 * Topic 13: Neutral and adaptive protein evolution [[notes](https://isu-molphyl.github.io/EEOB563-Spring2020/lecture_notes/08_Molecular_evolution.pdf)].
     * In lieu of the lecture, read: Bielawski and Yang (2000).
 Statistical methods for detecting molecular adaptation.
 [TREE 15(12): 496-503](http://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(00)01994-7).
-    * For additional details and examples, read Yang 2019.
+    * For additional details and examples, read (optional): Yang 2019.
 Adaptive Molecular Evolution.
 In.
 Balding et al. (Eds).
 [Handbook of Statistical Genomics, 4ed.](https://doi.org/10.1002/9781119487845.ch13).
     * In lieu of the discussion, read: Tenaillon et al. (2016).
 Tempo and mode of genome evolution in a 50,000-generation experiment.
 [Nature 536: 165-170](https://www.nature.com/articles/nature18959).
-    * * Post at least one comment question in the reading-discussion channel on Slack and answer/comment on another post.
+    * Post at least one comment question in the reading-discussion channel on Slack and answer/comment on another post.

 <!--
 * Discussion: Zaremba-Niedzwiedzka et al. (2017).
 Asgard archaea illuminate the origin of eukaryotic cellular complexity.
 [Nature, 541:353-358](https://www.nature.com/articles/nature21031).